 This post may contain affiliate links where I will earn a small commission if you decide to purchase through my link at no extra cost to you.
 As an Amazaon affiliate, I earn from qualifying purchases

-Lent is already upon us and it will soon be time to remember the sacrifice of our Lord and Savior Jesus Christ and celebrate His resurrection.
+Lent has arrived, and with it comes a beautiful invitation to pause, remember the sacrifice of our Lord and Savior Jesus Christ, and to prepare our hearts to celebrate His resurrection.

-It is because of Jesus’ sacrifice on the cross that we have eternal life and there is no greater love or gift than this.
+It is only because of Jesus’ amazing sacrifice on the cross that we have eternal life and there is absolutely no greater love or gift than this.

 Romans 5:8 says: